boda-akos/TFT_ST7789_76x284-Complete-Arduino-Driver/README.md

 This 2.25 inch 76x284 pixels ST7789 TFT is popular, but no simple driver was found for it.
 The usual libraries took up 16K flash easily.
 This version - without demo code- occupies about 2K space inclusive the text option or 1300 bytes without.
 Tested on AVR Arduino Mini, WCH CH32V003 and CH32V006.
+About the CH32V00x : the code uses about 10K flash, in the CH32V003 about 6K flash remains which is still good.
+The CH32V006 has plenty of space, but for some unknown reason, not so well supported with Arduino code.
+The only non-official core which compiles CH32V006 code is on Github.
+Find it here https://github.com/openwch/arduino_core_ch32/pull/200, author Maxint-RD, select CH32VM00X core.